 - Photographs of the accident scene and any visible injuries you suffered.

-If you need any help with how to claim compensation, please get in touch with our advisors.
+If you need any help with how to claim, please get in touch with our advisors.
 They can give you free advice about how to gather evidence.

 Settlements for successful supermarket accident claims could consist of two parts: general and special damages.